Foundnation/Stochastic-Simulation/README.md

 3. Run the `mandelbrot_notebook.py` file or explore the code within individual files to understand the implementations and results obtained.

+# Queueing Theory

+This repository contains notebooks and resources related to Queueing Theory.
+Queueing Theory involves the study of queues or waiting lines and explores how entities move through these queues, their behaviors, and the overall system's performance.

+## Notebooks

+### 1. simulations_and_analysis_part1.ipynb

+This notebook covers practical simulations and analyses related to Queueing Theory.
+It dives into fundamental concepts, simulates various queueing models, and performs analytical analyses of these models.

+#### Key topics covered:
+- Simulation of different queueing models (M/M/1, M/M/n, etc.)
+- Performance metrics and analysis (waiting times)

+### 2. simulations_and_analysis_part2.ipynb

+This notebook extends the exploration of Queueing Theory by delving deeper into advanced simulations and analyses.
+It builds upon the concepts introduced in part 1 and explores more complex scenarios, possibly involving multiple queues, different arrival patterns, or service strategies.

+#### Key topics covered:
+- Parameter analysis for number of simulations
+- Analysis of models with SJF scheduling
+- Comparative study of queueing models for FIFO and SJF scheduling

+### 3. theory.ipynb

+This notebook provides the theoretical expected waiting time and delay probabilitiy and some visualizations.

 ## Dependencies

 This project is built using Python and may require additional dependencies.
 The primary libraries used include:

 - `numpy`
 - `matplotlib`
+- `simpy`

 Use requirements.txt to find other dependecies

 ## License